How to Meet Credit Card Minimum Spend

 Direct TV $110

 That’s $1780 a month, and I haven’t even put down gifts, clothes, and miscellaneous things that always crop up.
-Click here for our minimum spend checklist!
+Get our minimum spend checklist here!

 Bottom Line

 Don’t let minimum spending on a credit card scare you away.
 Get out a paper and pencil, write down all your expenses, and figure out how to pay for them with your new credit card.
 While you’re at it with that pen and paper, start planning how you are going to use all those new bonus points!
-Before you know it, you will have a stash of points and will truly be a travel hacker!
-And then, get ready, and sign up for another card!
+Before you know it, you will have a stash of points!
+And then, get ready and sign up for another card!
 With a plan, meeting credit card minimum spend is totally doable!

 Person using credit card for online shopping